POSTED BY March 7, 2016 COMMENTS (69)ON

 — Kalpen Parekh (@KalpenParekh) February 27, 2016

-It’s a very natural reaction, but the problem is that it also damages the investors chances to get into a good association too.
-There are many investors who contact us for their financial planning and many of those who have faced bad experience in past never move ahead, because it’s difficult for them to trust someone now.
+It’s a very natural reaction, but the problem is that it also damages the investor’s chances to get into a good association too.
+There are many investors who contact us for their financial planning and many of those who have faced bad experiences in the past never move ahead because it’s difficult for them to trust someone now.

 Imagine a guy who has had a bad experience with ULIP, someone who has lost his money due to market movements, will find it very tough to start his SIP’s in mutual funds for his long term wealth creation.
 This is a big loss for himself based on his past experience.

 So what is the point I am making?
-If you take a wrong financial product, then it affect the way you think about financial products and advisors in future.
+If you take the wrong financial product, then it affects the way you think about financial products and advisors in the future.